Raport EKObarometru wskazuje kluczowe cechy

 • entrepreneurs ,

-• organizational units that are not entrepreneurs ,
+• organisational units that are not entrepreneurs ,

 • persons conducting agricultural production activities ,